hydrusnetwork/hydrus/docs/server.md

 I will use two terms, _server_ and _service_, to mean two distinct things:

-*   A **server** is an instantiation of the hydrus server executable (e.g. server.exe in Windows).
+*   A **server** is an instantiation of the hydrus server executable (e.g. hydrus_server.exe in Windows).
 It has a complicated and flexible database that can run many different services in parallel.
 *   A **service** sits on a port (e.g. 45871) and responds to certain http requests (e.g. `/file` or `/update`) that the hydrus client can plug into.
 A service might be a repository for a certain kind of data, the administration interface to manage what services run on a server, or anything else.

 Setting up a hydrus server is easy compared to, say, Apache.
 There are no .conf files to mess about with, and everything is controlled through the client.
 When started, the server will place an icon in your system tray in Windows or open a small frame in Linux or macOS.
 To close the server, either right-click the system tray icon and select exit, or just close the frame.